 Monthly data reports and end of year procedure

-As an employer there's data you must submit to us in for your members on a monthly basis to make sure your employee pension records are accurate.
+As an employer there's data you must submit for your members on a monthly basis to make sure your employee pension records are accurate.

 i-Connect makes your employer duties easier and allows you to submit members' monthly CARE pay and contributions.
 This then automatically updates the year to date totals on our system.
 You'll also be able to tell the fund of any new starters, part time hours changes, personal details changes and leavers (although a PEN007 form will still need to be completed for leavers).